-After the embedment backfill has been evenly spread over the top of the chambers, the entire top of the stone bed should be covered with a layer of 4 or 6 oz/yd2.
-(136 or 203 g/m2) non-woven fabric.
+After the embedment backfill has been evenly spread over the top of the chambers, the entire top of the stone bed should be covered with a layer of 4 or 6 oz/yd (136 or 203 g/m) non-woven fabric.
 All seams should be overlapped a minimum of 24" (600 mm).

 Utilizing an excavator positioned next to the chamber rows, the initial backfill can now be placed over top of the fabric.
-After the minimum required initial backfill over top of the chambers has been placed (total cover of 23.5" (590 mm) for HS180 & 18" (450 mm) for HS75), compaction of the backfill may begin.
+After the minimum required initial backfill over top of the chambers has been placed (total cover of 18" [450 mm] for HS31 and HS75), compaction of the backfill may begin.
 It is recommended that the compaction equipment travels parallel with chamber rows.
 Refer to Table 3 for Backfill Compaction Recommendations and to Table 4 for the maximum allowable construction loads.